vardaan11/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis of the Harry Potter novels using R and Natural Language Processing
+Sentiment Analysis of the Jane Austen novels using R and Natural Language Processing